 Days 1-3: No deodorant and definitely no anti-persperant.
 Consider this your detox—getting rid of all the aluminum zirconium in your body.
 I used a drop of tea tree oil under each arm and that was all.
 It’s uncomfortable at first.
 After decades of wearing deodorant of some sort, it is a strange feeling!
 I was a little stinky, but it wasn’t anything I couldn’t handle.
 I went through my workouts as usual as well.

 Day 4: Detox is over!
-I started using a chemical-free, safe deodorant I bought online from Bubble and Bee called Pit Putty.
-I’m not a huge fan of the name, but I try not to judge.
-I bought the sample pack.
+I started using a chemical-free, safe deodorant I bought online.

 Days 31-50 (today): I’m so thrilled with the results of this new deodorant that I’ve started making my own.
-My favorite scent from Bubble and Bee was the lemon & clove, so I bought the essential oils from Whole Foods and got to work!
-Here is the recipe for Lemon & Clove Homemade Deodorant, check it out!
 You can also buy it online from LWBF’s Etsy shop!

 I should also note that I am no longer slurring my words!
 Hooray!